achillesrasquinha/digdet/README.md

 $ make all
 ```

+Your app should now be up and running on http://localhost:5000.

 ### Dependencies
 * Python 2.7 and more or 3.5 and more
 * Node.js
+* SASS

 ### License
 This repository has been released under the [MIT License](LICENSE).